romaninsh/terms/frontend/content/blog/agile-css-framework-explores-data-attribute-styling-modifiers.md

 ### The Component CSS Framework and Modifiers

-If you have used CSS Frameworks you might be aware that there are different "design principles" that CSS framewowrks use in their design.
+If you have used CSS Frameworks you might be aware that there are different "design principles" that CSS frameworks use in their design.
 I would like to look into the following two CSS framework design principles:

  1. Widget-centric CSS frameworks
  2. Component-driven CSS frameworks